Eddie Rickenbacker: General Motors

 Before going to Detroit to produce his automobile with RMC, Rickenbacker took a job with General Motors (GM) as the California distributor for its new car, the Sheridan.
 He spent the first eight months of 1921 in California, creating a network of dealerships.
 He often traveled between cities by plane, a leased Bellanca.

 In January 1928, Rickenbacker became assistant general manager for sales at GM for its Cadillac and LaSalle models.
 Later in the year, he took out a $90,000 loan to buy the Allison Engine Company and earned a significant amount on its resale to GM.
 Rickenbacker repeated this strategy with Bendix Corporation soon after.

 By mid-1929, Rickenbacker returned his focus to aviation.
 He convinced GM to purchase Fokker Aircraft Corporation of America (FACA), the designer of the fighter planes he once faced on the Western Front.
 As compensation for his advice, Rickenbacker was promoted to vice president for sales for GM's Fokker Aircraft Company.
 When Fokker Aircraft relocated its headquarters to Baltimore in 1932, Rickenbacker left.
 He became the vice president for governmental relations for American Airways, part of American Air Transport.
 While there, he convinced American Air Transport to purchase North American Aviation.

 Ten months later, he left American Air Transport and returned to GM, convincing the automaker to purchase North American Aviation.
 When the deal went through in June 1933, Rickenbacker became vice president for public affairs in GM's new aviation venture.
 North American Aviation was the parent company for Eastern Air Transport, Curtiss-Wright Corporation, and Trans World Airlines.

-In 1934, President Franklin D. Roosevelt rescinded existing mail contracts with private airlines and moved air mail transportation to the U.S. Army Air Corps.
+In 1934, in an effort to curtail no-bid contract corruption, President Franklin D. Roosevelt rescinded existing mail contracts with private airlines and moved air mail transportation to the U.S. Army Air Corps.
 At the time, Rickenbacker was vice president of Eastern Air Transport, one of the companies affected.
 He became an outspoken critic of Roosevelt's New Deal policies, seeing them as little better than socialism.
 This drew criticism and ire from the press and the Roosevelt administration, which ordered NBC Radio to no longer allow Rickenbacker to broadcast his criticisms of Roosevelt's policies.
 When several inexperienced, undertrained Army pilots crashed and died while hauling mail on treacherous routes, Rickenbacker called it "legalized murder!"